barbariska108/terraform-aws-testlab/README.md

   -  [x] 1 NAT gateway

 2 EC2 instances (free tier) (AMI: Amazon Linux 2 latest):
-  -  [x] 1 instance in the private subnet (install Nginx) - should be non-accessible from the Internet - [x]
+  -  [x] 1 instance in the private subnet (install Nginx) - should be non-accessible from the Internet
-  -  [x] 1 instance(Bastion) in public subnet should be allowed only ssh access from the Internet - [x]
+  -  [x] 1 instance(Bastion) in public subnet should be allowed only ssh access from the Internet
   -  [x] 2 instances should have Internet access
-  -  You should have a possibility to reach Webpage of Nginx on your local machine from private EC2 instances through Bastion Create 2 Cloudwatch log groups and logging data from /var/log/secure of each EC2 to related Cloudwatch log group Create and use your own Terraform modules in your code. - [x] Use S3 Bucket for keeping terraform state there. - [x]
+  -  You should have a possibility to reach Webpage of Nginx on your local machine from private EC2 instances through Bastion Create 2 Cloudwatch log groups and logging data from /var/log/secure of each EC2 to related Cloudwatch log group Create and use your own Terraform modules in your code.
+Use S3 Bucket for keeping terraform state there.
-  -   Enable S3 Versioning for it. - [x]
+  -   Enable S3 Versioning for it.
 Use Session Manager access to Bastion instead of PEM Keys.
 Create README.md – with Prerequisites, Description which describe each module, and how to run on the local computer.